Please note: this is a fast-moving situation and things can change from day to day. Always check back for the latest advice.

 All UK businesses are eligible.

-Employers will have to apply through HMRC.
-It is expected that the scheme will be up and running by the end of April.
-Employers will then be able to claim the financial support available via an online portal.
+Employers will have to apply through HMRC via an online portal.
 To claim, you will need:

 - Your ePAYE reference number.